elhy1999/m6AMutationClassifier/notebooks/README.md

 ## Autoencoder

-- `autoencoder_experimentation.ipynb`: This notebook includes an implementation of an autoencoding model
+- `autoencoder_experimentation.ipynb`: This notebook includes an implementation of the autoencoder model.

 ## Data Analysis